Semiconductors (1978)

 They are filled with electrons in accordance with the Pauli principle.

-In the process of crystal formation, the energy levels of isolated atoms are transformed into zones of levels.
+During crystal formation, the energy levels of isolated atoms are transformed into level zones.

-The zone occupied by valence electrons is called valence.
+The zone occupied by valence electrons is called the valence zone.

-The free zone closest to it is called the conduction band.
+The free zone closest to it is called the conduction zone.

-There is an energy interval between them that is inaccessible to electrons.
+Between them is an energy interval inaccessible to electrons.

-These are the basic concepts of the zone theory of a solid.
+These are the basic concepts of the band theory of solids.

-The number of levels that make up the valence band and the conduction band are proportional to the number of atoms forming the crystal.
+The number of levels that make up the valence zone and conduction zone is proportional to the number of atoms that form the crystal.

-A band model with a completely filled valence band and a completely empty conduction band is demonstrated.
+A band model with a completely filled valence zone and a completely empty conduction zone is demonstrated.

 Notes.

-The analogy of the zone model with musical notation.
+Analogy of the band model with musical notation.

-Comparison of a planar crystal model with a zone model.
+Comparison of a planar model of a crystal with a band model.

-Comparing different models of the behavior of valence electrons, it turns out that the energy state of the electron we have noted remains unchanged, while in the system of spatial representations it participates in valence exchange.
+Comparing different models of valence electron behavior, it turns out that the energy state of the electron we have noted remains unchanged, while in the system of spatial representations it participates in valence exchange.

-In order for the crystal to become electrically conductive, an electron transition from the valence band to the conduction band is necessary.
+For a crystal to become electrically conductive, an electron must move from the valence band to the conduction band.

 The condition for obtaining such an electron is heating.

-When heated, the atoms of the crystal begin to vibrate, which leads to the fact that the electron of the valence band receives energy sufficient to transition to the conduction band.
+When heated, the crystal atoms begin to oscillate, which leads to the electron of the valence band receiving energy sufficient to move to the conduction band.

-In this case, a free state or a hole is formed in the valence band.
+In this case, a free state or hole is formed in the valence band.

-The hole behaves like a positively charged particle.
+The hole behaves like a particle charged positively.

 When an external electric field is applied, free electrons and holes move in opposite directions.